visforvali/eng201-oer/_pages/syllabus.md

 ## ENG 201: Attendance Policy 🙋

 > ##### Attention!
 > In this class, attendance doesn't mean showing up and passively existing.
-You have to actively participate to be counted as present.
-If a ballpark number helps, aim for 2-3 contributions during each sync session; in weeks when you're quieter in class, or if you're looking to boost your overall participation, aim for 2-3 substantive text chats outside of class (in addition to homework posts).
+You have to actively participate in #classroom and #team text chats to be counted as present.
+If a ballpark number helps, or if you're looking to boost your overall participation, aim for the minimum required posts (low-stakes homework, teamwork) per week +1.
 {: .block-danger }

 > ##### Note